-The XX male are phenotypically male but genotypically female having wide spectrum of congenital abnormalities
+The XX male is phenotypically male but genotypically female having the wide spectrum of congenital abnormalities

 In today’s article, we will talk about the role of the XX chromosome and XY chromosome in sex development, mechanism of sex reversal, the complication in XX males and related consequences.

 I will briefly introduce the topic because our research paper is still not published, it is under review.
 But I will definitely explain each sub-topic in depth.

 The X Chromosome and Y chromosomes are called sex chromosomes.
 Apart from 22 pairs of autosomal chromosomes, XX chromosomes are present in female and XY chromosomes in the male.
 However, the XX chromosome does not play any significant role in sex development, Yet it is more significantly involved in sex determination.

 The Y chromosome is responsible for the differentiation of sex.
 If Y chromosome in inherited into the developing embryo, it develops into male otherwise female.
 The SRY gene, Sex determination region present on Y chromosome which is present within TDF region is the candidate gene responsible for the maleness.
 The testis-determining factor on the Y chromosome (TDF) has all the genes and sequences which ultimately decides the fate of the embryo.

 If the SRYgene expressed higher during embryogenesis ultimately it favours in testicular differentiation.
 However, some other autosomal genes such as SOX9, SOX3, FGF, WT1, WNT4 and NR0B1 also plays a crucial role in sex determination and differentiation.

 Read more about the SOX9 gene in my review article: Genetics of Eunuchs: A review.